Arthur William Bryant

 Pre War

-Arthur was born on the 14th July 1895, the eldest son of Frederick & Elizabeth Bryant of 1 Nottingham Road, Stevenage.
+He was born in Stevenage born on the 14th July 1895, the eldest son of Frederick & Elizabeth Bryant later of 1 Nottingham Road, Stevenage.

 Wartime Service

-He had served in 4 Company of the Hertfordshire Regiment with the Regimental number originally 2213.
-He was a pre-war Territorial mobilised at the outbreak of hostilities in August 1914.
-His number later changed to 265338 when the army numbers were re-issued.
-He then transferred to the Bedfordshire Regiment, following the losses suffered by the British army in the Spring of 1918 many men found themselves being transferred to different Regiments.
+He had served in 4 Company of the Hertfordshire Regiment with the Regimental number originally 2213, meaning he enlisted after 27th January 1913 and before 1st January 1914.
+So he was a pre-war Territorial mobilised at the outbreak of hostilities in August 1914.
+His number later changed to 265338 when the army numbers were re-issued in 1917.
+He then transferred to the 5th Bedfordshire Regiment, following the losses suffered by the British army in the Spring of 1918 many men found themselves being transferred to different Regiments.
 Later again Arthur was transferred to the Essex Regiment where he was a Lewis gunner with his battalion.

 He was killed in action at St. Quentin on the 18th September 1918 and, although contemporary reports state that he was buried at the time of his death, Arthur has no known grave.
 His name is recorded on the Vis-En-Artois Memorial, France.